 Hey, thanks for checking out this video.
 If this is your first time watching, or maybe you've been watching a while and you have not yet hit subscribe, please do so now.
 We would love to have you join our community.
 We try to create new content each and every week to help you get the most out of your digital marketing activities.

-So why is this question important in the first place?
-Well, with limited budget, which most businesses have large or small, have a very finite amount of money they can spend on marketing, you need to make sure that you're getting the best results.
+Why is this question important in the first place?
+Well, with a limited budget, which most businesses have, large or small they have a very finite amount of money they can spend on marketing, you need to make sure that you're getting the best results.
 Instead of cutting your marketing budget by guessing, you can make the right decisions and allocate the money where it should go.
 Guessing is not a cheap solution.

-So, we've got some past data.
+We've got some past data.
 This is from 2016, as you can see, from marketing charts.com.
-And where do marketers see their ROI, their ability to measure actual ROI?
-Now, at the top of this list in 2016 was paid search, followed by email marketing, for acquisition then emails for engagement, going down the list, affiliate marketing, lead generation, automation, and down further from there.
+Where do marketers see their ROI, their ability to measure actual ROI?
+Now, at the top of this list in 2016 was paid search, followed by email marketing for acquisition, then emails for engagement, going down the list, affiliate marketing, lead generation, automation, and down further from there.
 As you can see, at the top is paid.
 They're able to measure their ROI, see directly the money that they spend, and the money they give back.

-So, what does all of this have to say when we're choosing the channels?
+What does all of this have to say when we're choosing the channels?
 We can't just rely on industry numbers.
 We can't rely on people's assumptions, or what they've done, or what they've gotten out of it.
 As we see, marketing has moved a lot from mass marketing into relevant marketing.
-In the past, you could do mass produce, mass volume, mass appeal products, push products, push features, and people would buy, because there was limited channels that you could reach them on.
-And this has slowly shifted over the years, and rapidly shifted over the last 10 years, as we've gotten more into customer marketing, loyalty marketing, and then today with relevance.
+In the past, you could do mass produce, mass volume, mass appeal products, push products, push features, and people would buy, because there were limited channels that you could reach them on.
+This has slowly shifted over the years, and rapidly shifted over the last 10 years, as we've gotten more into customer marketing, loyalty marketing, and then today with relevance.

 If you have any questions on this, please comment below.
 We'd love to continue the conversation online, and until next time, Happy Marketing.